mistzzt/tmodloader-mod-localizer/README.md

 * It can read `.tmod` files and generate game content (like *item names, tooltips and buff descriptions*) in **JSON format** in which format you can translate them into your language with comfort.

-* After your translating, the tool will use your translation to modify contents inside .tmod files regardless whether it is open source.
+* After your translating, the tool will use your translation to modify contents inside .tmod files regardless whether it is open source by changing and emitting IL codes in DLLs.

 * It doesn't require programming knowledges; all you have to know is how to use command line and edit files using editors like [VSCode][vscode].